ibexa/documentation-developer/docs/templating/templates/view_matcher_reference.md

 !!! tip

+    Each matcher can has a scalar value or an array of scalar values.
+When an array is passed, it matches on one of its values.

     You can also create [custom view matchers](create_custom_view_matcher.md).

 !!! tip

-    Each matcher can has a scalar value or an array of scalar values.
-When an array is passed, it matches on one of the values.

 ## Id\Content